×

 To replace the mesh strainer, pull it tightly over the top of the chip basket.
 Make sure that the elastic band goes over the edge of the chip basket.

 Coolant pressure can push the ball into the spring and trap it, causing the check valve to fail.
-Without a functional check valve air from the TAB may flow backward through the coolant system and cause the coolant tank to overflow.
+Without a functional check valve, air from the TAB may flow backward through the coolant system and cause the coolant tank to overflow and/or bubble.

 Corrective Action: